-For years now, I have been advocating the solution that advertising must pretty much stop and businesses must work toward being found rather than pushing information on an uncaring and increasingly hostile public.
-According to International Business Times, nearly 150 million Internet users browse the web using some kind of ad block software, a growth of 70% in the last year.
+For years now, I have been advocating the solution that advertising must pretty much stop, and businesses must work toward being found rather than pushing information on an uncaring and increasingly hostile public.
+According to International Business Times, nearly 150 million Internet users browse the web using one of the many ad-block software, a growth of 70% in the last year.

 I look at this as more evidence that the business models of “yesterday” are broken.
-Since we aren’t “going back” to the good old days in so many ways, including advertising, it will be easier to scrap our business model completely and start over with a clean sheet of paper.
-To be clear, I’m not advocating making revolutionary changes overnight, but rather laying out the plan for implementation of revolutionary changes to our business models in an orderly fashion.
-The goal, nonetheless is to replace the old ways of doing business.
+Since we aren’t “going back” to the good old days, then in so many ways, including advertising, it will be easier to scrap our business model entirely and start over with a clean sheet of paper.
+To be clear, I’m not advocating making revolutionary changes overnight but instead laying out the plan to implement evolutionary changes to our business models in an orderly fashion.
+The goal, nonetheless, is to replace the old ways of doing business.

-Between a significant shift in the consuming public’s intolerance of sales and advertising and the increased effectiveness of technology to eliminate some jobs while creating very few new jobs, we have little choice but to rethink our business models as well as our country’s economic model.
+Between a significant shift in the consuming public’s intolerance of sales and advertising and the increased effectiveness of technology to eliminate some jobs while creating fewer new jobs, we have little choice but to rethink our business models and our country’s economic model.
 There is no avoiding the onslaught.

 I still have burning questions: What are you doing about being found?
-Are you shifting your advertising dollars to creating truly non-advertising native content that is useful for those finding you?
+Are you shifting your advertising dollars to creating truly non-advertising native content useful for those finding you?
 How will your business model be forced to change if there is little or no effectiveness in advertising your products and services?
-Will you try and fight users blocking ads or will you take the hint?
+Will you try and fight users blocking ads, or will you take the hint?